 Child support monies can be collected on arrearages through garnishment, abandoned property, voluntary payments and through other legal processes such as tax intercepts, liens on cash bonds, lottery winnings, and unemployment payments.

-The below chart shows the amount of child support collected by the different means.
-Of the 29 defendants who participated in the program in 2020, 17 made routine monthly payments and 10 made payments towards their arrearage amount.
-There were three defendants who received their driver's license back due to making child support payments.
+Of the 71 defendants who participated in 2021, the program was able to recover \$177,541.55 in child support.
+This is a huge increase from the \$30,741.67 recovered in 2020.